Paul Merson: Middlesbrough

 In the summer of 1997, Merson left the Gunners to sign for relegated Middlesbrough for a reported fee believed to be £4.5 million.
 Merson said he was offered a new contract at Arsenal but turned it down for a longer contract and higher wages at Middlesbrough.
 When telling Arsene Wenger of his decision, Merson claims Wenger told him he would be paid more at Middlesbrough than Dennis Bergkamp was paid at Arsenal.
-Merson made his league debut for Boro in the opening day victory over Charlton Athletic in a 2–1 victory.
+Merson made his league debut for Boro on the opening day in a 2–1 victory over Charlton Athletic.
 He played a key role in helping Boro return to the Premier League and was nicknamed by fans as "The Magic Man".
 Merson's form with Boro also won him a place in England's squad for 1998 FIFA World Cup in France.
 Whilst at Middlesbrough he played in the 1998 Football League Cup Final.
-During the start of the 1998–99 season Merson stated he was home sick and wanted a return South.
-Middlesbrough later agreed to Merson's request and he was sold to Aston Villa for £6.75million.

 Aston Villa

+During the start of the 1998–99 season Merson stated he was home sick and wanted a return South.
+Middlesbrough later agreed to Merson's request and the 30-year-old was sold to Aston Villa for £6.75million.
 Merson scored on his Villa debut, converting from his own missed penalty.
 Merson said in an interview that playing at Villa was the best part of his career.
-He scored a 'wonder goal' winner versus Everton away from forty five yards out in November 2000.
-Merson played a key creative role in the Villa side, and helped them to the FA Cup Final in 2000, where they lost 1–0 to Chelsea.
+He scored a 'wonder goal' winner versus Everton away from forty-five yards out in November 2000.
+Merson played a key creative role in the Villa side and helped them to the FA Cup Final in 2000, where they lost 1–0 to Chelsea.